Silver AS AN INVESTMENT Fundamentals

 How much silver is in a cellular phone?

 A cell phone typically uses just 0.37 grams of silver (priced about 20¢ USD at $17 USD oz silver).
 Companies like Apple actively seek to recycle their expiring product lines to retrieve precious metals like silver before being lost to landfills.

 Recycling programs aside, future additional costs per unit due to higher silver prices will likely be passed onto consumers rather than being replaced with inferior base metals.

-One of the fastest growing uses of silver is found in the solar panel industry (PV systems).
-It is estimated that silver solar demand could eclipse 140 million ounces in 2018 alone, much in large part to growing demands for solar energy in both China and India respectively.
+One of the fastest-growing uses of silver is found in the solar panel industry (PV systems).
+It gets estimated that silver solar demand could eclipse 140 million ounces in 2018 alone, much in large part to growing demands for solar energy in both China and India respectively.

 How much silver is in a solar panel?

 The average solar panel uses about 2/3rds of a troy ounce of silver (or about 20 grams).